-Nearly half of consumers (45%) say they are unlikely to continue ordering from a company if it delivers a package late.
+Nearly half of consumers (45%) say they are unlikely to continue ordering from a company even after just one instance of late delivery.

 On-time deliveries, though, aren’t always within a business’s control.